krundru/webdriver-runner/README.md

 * Running tests parellel.
 * Reporting capabilities.

-it provides `Launcher` API to trigger tests. it takes a request object of test-files, mocha-options, browser capabilities and others to run.
+it provides `Launcher` API to trigger tests. it takes a configuration object with test-files, mocha-options, browser capabilities and others to run.
 As of now, this library only provides programmable launcher.

 Simple code snippet to start tests: